GPacrade/Expand-Int/README.md

 #

-This project use [this](http://github.com/calccrypto/uint256_t/ "calccrypto uint256_t repo") repo for base
+This project use [this](http://github.com/calccrypto/uint256_t/ "calccrypto uint256_t repo") repo as base